MØ: 2006–2012: Side projects and MOR

-In 2006, MØ released a side project titled The Edmunds, which included tracks such as "Garbage King" and "Polly Get Your Gun".
-MØ also released several other side projects during 2008–10 including titles such as "A Piece of Music to F*ck to" and "The Rarities".
-The side-projects included songs that have been previously taken down due to an unknown reason, but has been re-released by a fan on YouTube.

-MØ and her friend Josefine Struckmann Pedersen formed duo MOR in 2007, and released two EPs, Fisse I Dit Fjæs("Pussy in Your Face") and Vanvidstimer("Madness Hours"), in 2009 and 2011, respectively.
-MOR disbanded on 7 September 2012, due to personal reasons.
+In 2006, MØ released an EP, titled The Edmunds, which included tracks such as "Garbage King" and "Polly Get Your Gun".
+MØ also released several other side projects during 2008–10 including titles such as A Piece of Music to Fuck to and The Rarities.
+MØ and her friend Josefine Struckmann Pedersen formed duo MOR in 2007, and released two EPs, Fisse I Dit Fjæs (Pussy in Your Face) and Vanvidstimer (Madness Hours), in 2009 and 2011, respectively.
+MOR disbanded on 7 September 2012, for personal reasons.

 2012–2015: No Mythologies to Follow and collaborations

 In 2012, MØ began creating a cappella pop songs and began collaborating with producer Ronni Vindahl.
 On 14 January 2013, MØ released her debut single, "Glass".
 On 15 March 2013, she released "Pilgrim" with the B-side "Maiden".
 "Pilgrim" was recognised as P3s Uundgåelige (P3 Unavoidable), a label given to rising artists by Danish radio station DR P3, as it peaked at number eleven on the Danish Singles Chart.
 On 27 March 2013, she performed live on television at the Danish P3 Guld Awards.

 On 7 June 2013, she released the single "Waste of Time".
 On 18 August 2013, it was confirmed through producer and DJ Avicii's manager Ash Pournouri that MØ had co-written and provided vocals on a track called "Dear Boy" which was later featured on Avicii's debut album, True.
-On 30 August 2013, she released the single "XXX 88" MØ's first extended play, Bikini Daze, was released on 18 October 2013.
+On 30 August 2013, she released the single "XXX 88".
+MØ's debut extended play, Bikini Daze, was released on 18 October 2013.
 In October 2013, she supported AlunaGeorge on UK tour dates.
 The single "Don't Wanna Dance" debuted on BBC Radio 1 on 16 January 2014 as Zane Lowe's Hottest Record.

-MØ's debut studio album, No Mythologies to Follow, was released on 7 March 2014 and her album was inspired by the great Michael Jackson.
+MØ's debut studio album, No Mythologies to Follow, was released on 7 March 2014.
 On the review aggregate site Metacritic, the album has a Metascore of 77 out of 100 indicating "generally favorable" reviews.
 Music blog Pretty Much Amazing called the album "complex and euphoric", while The Guardian noted that "what MØ lacks in originality, she makes up for with warlike ardour".
 No Mythologies to Follow debuted at number 58 on the UK Albums Chart, selling 1,438 copies in its first week.